-8th & Elm Streets,
+8th Street & Elm Street,

-No one has favorited this theater yet
+1 person favorited this theater

-The Paramount underwent at least two major renovations.
-It opened as the La Crosse Opera House, but became known as the Paramount shortly after Ralph and Jewell Larned assumed operations.
-The first major renovation of the Paramount involved bricking over many of the windows and addition of a marquee.
+The Paramount Theatre underwent at least two major renovations.
+It opened as the La Crosse Opera House, but became known as the Paramount Theatre shortly after Ralph and Jewell Larned assumed operations.
+The first major renovation of the Paramount Theatre involved bricking over many of the windows and addition of a marquee.

-In 1946, Robert O. Boller redesigned the building, completely changing its appearance.
+In 1946, architect Robert O. Boller redesigned the building, completely changing its appearance.
 Charles and O.L.
 Jones of LaCrosse were the contractors.

 The entrance was lowered to street level and a glass block box-office was added.
 The theatre featured a “cry-room”, refreshment bar that served from both the lobby and foyer, and balcony.

 The front exterior was covered in buff stucco with chocolate-brown trim.
 The art deco style main room was finished in dusty pink accented with burgundy wainscoting and burgundy, blue, and gold draperies on a screen thirty feet wide.
-The main room seated 350 patrons in red velvet orchestra seats and the balcony seated an additional 174 patrons.
+The main floor seated 350 patrons in red velvet orchestra seats and the balcony seated an additional 174 patrons.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.